nlins8224/Oubinity/DOCUMENTATION.md

   return m_branches;
 }
 ```
-This algorithm output is stored as an array of branches.
-A branch has two nodes that store their position vector.
+This algorithm outputs an array of branches.
+A branch has two nodes and each node stores its position vector.
 Branches are voxelized by using a technique from "A Fast Voxel Traversal Algorithm for Ray Tracing" paper: http://www.cs.yorku.ca/~amana/research/grid.pdf

 Source code can be found in `Tree` class

 ![tree](https://i.ibb.co/FxnsNHr/tree.png)

 # Oubinity - Binary greedy meshing

 #### Introduction

-Meshing takes array of voxel types on input and produces faces as an output.
+Meshing is a phase that is done after chunk terrain is generated.
+It takes array of voxel types on input and produces visible faces (quads) as an output.
 Meshing is done per chunk.
 It is generally worth to reduce faces amount on a world scene, as it reduces memory footprint and allows GPU to render less data, which reduces render times.
 The idea is to reduce faces, without changing the scene from camera's perspective.
 This can be illustrated by looking at a single chunk:

 ![naive8x8x8](https://hackmd.io/_uploads/Sk_iU__X1g.png)

 In this example every face possible is present in a chunk mesh.
 This can be seen because of wireframe mode.
 Most of those faces would not be visible to a camera, if wireframe mode was not used.
-One of optimizations is to cull out (skip) faces that are occluded by their neighbors.
+One of optimizations is to cull out (skip) interior faces that are occluded by their neighbors.
 It is possible, because each voxel type in a chunk is already known, it is given as an input.

 ![culled8x8x8](https://hackmd.io/_uploads/Sk8ftu_mkl.png)
 Second example illustrates this.
 Faces that were inside chunk are not meshed nor rendered at all.
 This improves the performance, as it reduces faces amount from O(n^3) to O(n^2).
 Changes would be unnoticeable from the camera point of view, if not for wireframe.